-Awarua-Waituna wetlands is a 20,000 ha coastal lagoon, wetland and estuary system.
+Awarua-Waituna WetlandsSOUTHLAND Awarua-Waituna Wetlands is a 20,000 ha coastal lagoon, wetland and estuary system.
 It is one of the largest remaining wetland complexes in New Zealand.
 Awarua-Waituna is recognised as a wetland of international importance.

 Our five main objectives are national leadership, ecological restoration, mātauranga Māori, working with others, and science and knowledge sharing.